-We, among other audit procedures, have gained an understanding of how management evaluates net realizable value of inventory and calculates allowance for obsolescence.
+We, among other audit procedures, have gained an understanding of the process (including assumptions and methods) how management evaluates net realizable value of inventory and calculates the allowance for obsolescence.
 We have assessed the calculations of inventory net realizable value performed by the management based on review of subsequent sales after the year-end.
 We have tested the ageing of the inventories by obtaining primary documents supporting the date of acquisition for raw materials and the date of manufacturing for the finished goods on a sample basis.
 We also analyzed rates applied in calculation of allowance and compared the inventory obsolescence allowance to the Company's historic figures.

-Finally, we have considered the adequacy of disclosures in the financial statements in this area (Note 11).
+Finally, we have considered the adequacy of disclosures in the financial statements in this area (Note 10).